atmtools/arts/python/doc/source/index.rst

 Building from source
 ^^^^^^^^^^^^^^^^^^^^

-If you build ARTS from source, then the Python interface will be installed automatically.
+If you build ARTS from source, you can find instructions on how to install PyARTS in the toplevel ``README.md`` file.

 Getting started